nitishparihar/nitishparihar/README.md

 ## Hi there 👋

-I am a self-taught Frontend Developer.
+A self-taught Frontend Developer, helping humans live a better life with the help of technology.

 ## Technologies I Use